khedri-zineddine/MovieApp/README.md

 Go to ApiServices file located at `src/core/services/` and change `TOKEN` value with your api token

+# if there is an error, restart the server

 ## Project setup
 ```
 npm install